Arnold Adams

 Arnold Adams (born July 9, 1985) is an American mixed martial artist and bare-knuckle boxer.
 He currently competes in the Bare Knuckle Fighting Championship, where he is the inaugural and a two-time BKFC Heavyweight Champion.
-As of April 4, 2025, he is tied at #4 in the BKFC men's pound-for-pound rankings.
+As of July 10, 2026, he is #5 in the BKFC Heavyweight rankings.

 Mixed martial arts career

 Adams started his professional MMA career in 2008 and competed until 2016.
 Throughout his career, he compiled a 7-10 professional record.